On this page:

 The admission process at The Ohio State University College of Optometry is competitive with only 65 new students being admitted each year selected from approximately 300 applicants.
 The grade point average for entering optometry students is among the highest of all schools and colleges of optometry.
-The entering class of 2015 had a GPA of 3.51 cumulative GPA and an average total science Optometry Admission Test (OAT) score of 320.
+Strong applications have a cumulative GPA of 3.50 or higher and an average total science Optometry Admission Test (OAT) score of 320.
 The deadline for applications (OptomCAS) is March 31 for the class entering the following autumn.
 All application materials, including supplementary applications and letter of evaluation must be received by this deadline.

 Application materials become available to the preceding July and can be obtained online at www.optometry.osu.edu.
 Prospective students are encouraged to apply early.

 In addition to the course prerequisites, students interested in applying to optometry programs are required to take the Optometry Admissions Test (OAT) which is available year round.
 The testing program is designed to measure general academic ability and comprehension of scientific information.

 It is recommended that at least one year of collegiate education, including courses in biology, general and organic chemistry, and physics, be completed before taking the OAT.
 The OAT is comprised of 4 parts: 1) Survey of Natural Sciences 2) Reading Comprehension 3) Physics; and 4) Quantitative Reasoning.
 OAT scores range from 200-400.
 Additional information on the OAT can be found at www.opted.org.

 When should I apply to optometry school?